Code4HR/welcome/index.md

 ## How it Works

-We meet in person on a regular basis at {{location}}.
+We meet in person on a regular basis at {{page.location}}.
 We use Meetup for organizing in-person events.
 Our schedule is [SCHEDULE].
 We connect online through [Meetup, Facebook, Google Plus, Google Group].

 ## How decisions are made